Boots Riley: Independent work

 In 1991, the same year Riley co-founded The Coup, he and other activists and hip hop artists created the Mau Mau Rhythm Collective.
 The Collective put on "Hip-Hop Edutainment Concerts", which allied with and promoted the campaigns of community-based organizations like Women's Economic Agenda Project (WEAP), Copwatch, International Campaign To Free Geronimo Pratt, the Black Panther Alumni Association, and various anti-police brutality projects.
 The Collective would use the growing popularity of their concerts to bring a large number of youth to take over a closed Oakland city council meeting and hold a public meeting.

 In 2005, Riley produced the score for an episode of The Simpsons entitled "Pranksta Rap".

-In 2007 and 2008, Riley toured heavily with New Orleans-based band Galactic.
+In 2007 and 2008, Riley toured heavily with New Orleans–based band Galactic.
 The band performed The Coup songs behind Riley's vocals and they also performed their collaboration, "Hustle Up".
 In 2008, while performing with Galactic, police interrupted the concert and Riley was charged with using "abusive language"—a charge that had not been laid in 26 years, and never before against a performer.

 In 2010 and 2011, Riley recorded with Ursus Minor on the album I Will Not Take "But" for an Answer, and toured with the group in France.

 Film and television

-Riley began working on a screenplay for "an absurdist dark comedy with aspects of magical realism and science fiction', inspired by his own time working as a telemarketer, which he finished in 2012.
+In 2012, Riley finished a screenplay for "an absurdist dark comedy with aspects of magical realism and science fiction", inspired by his own time working as a telemarketer.
 In 2017, he was able to begin production on his screenplay for Sorry to Bother You, directing it himself, with stars Lakeith Stanfield, Tessa Thompson and Steven Yeun.
 The film premiered at the Sundance Film Festival on January 20, 2018, and was theatrically released in the United States on July 6, 2018, by Annapurna Pictures.
 The film received acclaim for its cast and concept, as well as Riley's screenplay and direction.

+In July 2018, Riley signed a TV script deal with Media Res.
 In June 2020, he announced plans for a new seven-episode series entitled I'm a Virgo, starring Jharrel Jerome.
-The show will premiere on SXSW on March 11, 2023, then released on Amazon Prime Video later in the year.
+The show premiered at South by Southwest on March 11, 2023, and was released on Amazon Prime Video on June 23rd 2023.

-In 2021, Riley signed a deal with Media Res.
+In 2021, Riley signed a two-year overall television deal with Media Res.
+Riley is currently working on a new film I Love Boosters, which has no release date.